 PURIXAN is a cytotoxic drug.
 Follow special handling and disposal procedures.1

 Mercaptopurine is hepatotoxic.
 There are reports of deaths attributed to hepatic necrosis associated with the administration of mercaptopurine.
-Hepatic injury can occur with any dosage, but seems to occur with greater frequency when the recommended dosage is exceeded.
-In some patients jaundice has cleared following withdrawal of mercaptopurine and reappeared with rechallenge.
+Hepatic injury can occur with any dosage but seems to occur with greater frequency when the recommended dosage is exceeded.
+In some patients, jaundice has cleared following withdrawal of mercaptopurine and reappeared with rechallenge.

 Mercaptopurine is immunosuppressive and may impair the immune response to infectious agents or vaccines.
 Due to the immunosuppression associated with maintenance chemotherapy for ALL, response to all vaccines may be diminished and there is a risk of infection with live virus vaccines.
-Consult immunization guidelines for immunocompromised children.
+Consult immunization guidelines for immunocompromised patients.

 Treatment Related Malignancies

-The following serious adverse reactions are described elsewhere in the prescribing information:
+The following clinically significant adverse reactions are described elsewhere in the labeling:

-Clinical Studies Experience
+Clinical Trials Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.